MathieuTuli/autoHyper/README.md

 Naturally, the memory requirements is scaled relative to current dataset being used and mini-batch sizes, we state these number using the CIFAR10 and CIFAR100 dataset.

 ### Installation ###
-There are two version of the AdaS code contained in this repository.
+There are two versions of the AdaS code contained in this repository.
 1. a python-package version of the AdaS code, which can be `pip`-installed.
-2. a static python module, provided in addition to the package for any user who may want an unpackaged version of the code.
-This code can be found at [unpackaged](unpackaged)
+2. a static python module (unpackaged), runable as a script.

 #### Python Package ####